elch93/tgc-proj1-spca/README.md

 #### Hover Animations:

 I have applied transition hover effects such that buttons and the contact form appear to be 3D.
-Call to action buttons appear to be pressed inwards when the user click on it (click and hold to see the effect more clearly).
+Call to action buttons("Adopt A Pet" & "Read Tales") will appear to be pressed inwards when the user click on it (click and hold to see the effect more clearly).
 Icons/links at the footer will also bounce and get highlighted when hovered over.
 Cards displaying information about the animals will also scale up in size upon hovering.
 The story tiles will expand in width and increase in opacity to reveal more of the displayed image when hovered.
 Some of the hover effects are disabled in mobile view as they wont work on touchscreen-reliant devices.

 #### Mobile Friendly: